yehaha9876/gitlab/doc/workflow/time_tracking.md

 ## How to enter data

-Time Tracking uses two slash [commands] that are available with this new
+Time Tracking uses two [slash commands] that GitLab introduced with this new
 feature: `/spend` and `/estimate`.

 Slash commands can be used in the body of an issue or a merge request, but also